hzope6/hzope6.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a MS/BS student in Computer Science at Stanford University, where I do research in the Stanford NLP Group ([Social and Language Technologies Lab](https://saltlab.stanford.edu)) under Diyi Yang.
+I’m a **graduating MS/BS student** in Computer Science at Stanford University, where I do research in the **Stanford NLP Group** ([Social and Language Technologies Lab](https://saltlab.stanford.edu)) under Diyi Yang.
 My prior work has focused on large language model alignment and evaluation, with a broader interest in how AI systems reason, collaborate, and interact with people.

 Previously, I was at **Microsoft Research**, where I worked on [improving LLM reasoning capabilities](https://www.arxiv.org/abs/2509.22979) through post-training and test-time scaling with domain-specific knowledge.
-I also co-led [Future of Work with AI Agents](https://arxiv.org/abs/2506.06576) at Stanford, research which developed a novel framework for evaluating human–AI collaboration potential and facilitated the creation of the WORKBank dataset, quantifying misalignment between human needs and AI capabilities across diverse domains.
-My work has been featured in Forbes, Stanford HAI, and Bloomberg.
+I also co-led [Future of Work with AI Agents](https://arxiv.org/abs/2506.06576) at Stanford, research which developed a novel framework for evaluating human–AI collaboration potential and quantifying misalignment between human needs and AI capabilities across diverse domains.
+My work has been featured in Forbes, Stanford Report, and Yahoo Finance.

-I’ve also spent time in industry as a Machine Learning Engineering Intern at several startups, including Rippling, where I built transformer-based models leading to the company’s first AI product launch.
+I’ve also spent time in industry at Joby Aviation and Rippling, where I built transformer-based models leading to the company’s first [AI product launch](https://www.rippling.com/blog/introducing-talent-signal) featured in Bloomberg.

-I am actively seeking opportunities in research and engineering - feel free to reach out!
+I am actively seeking opportunities in research and engineering - reach me at zope at stanford dot edu!

+## Updates

+- (Nov, 2025) The WORKBank database has 340+ monthly downloads!
+We instantiate a novel framework for measuring human-AI collaboration potential and misalignment.
+Check it out [here](https://huggingface.co/datasets/SALT-NLP/WORKBank).
+- (Sept, 2025) Had a great summer at Microsoft Research as a Research Intern, working on post-training LLMs for optimization modeling!
+See our paper here.
+- (June, 2025) Co-presented at Stanford NLP Group on Future of Work with AI Agents.
+- (March, 2024) Honored to co-host the annual Faculty Dinner for [Stanford Women in Computer Science](https://stanfordwomenincomputerscience.com)!

 ## Projects